danian95/InstDocs/docs/source/chem442/manual/familiarization/Agilent1260InfinityII.rst

 1. The HPLC is a POS, so it should **remain on** all the time.
 Make sure that it’s on by noting all of the LEDs on each module (bottom = pump, middle = autosampler and column, top = detector).
-2. Open the ChromQuest software and then double-click HPLC.
+2. Open the :program:`ChromQuest` software and then double-click HPLC.
 (Not HPLC/man!)
-3. Go to File > Method > Open and find “321Caffeine.met”
+3. Go to :menuselection:`File --> Method --> Open` and find :file:`321Caffeine.met`
 4. On the toolbar, click the icon that says “Single Run”.
 You may have to hover the cursor over each icon to find out what each one is.
 5. Name your sample something fun and interesting.
-Click the folder icon next to Method and find “321Caffeine.met” if the correct method is not loaded.
-Change the data path to “C:/Data/Practice”.
+Click the folder icon next to Method and find :file:`321Caffeine.met` if the correct method is not loaded.
+Change the data path to :file:`C:/Data/Practice`.
 Change the Data file to the Sample ID - Method - Date and Time by clicking on the arrow to the right of the field.
 This allows data files to be automatically named based on what you place in here.